biobakery/breadcrumbs/README.md

 * *scriptPlotFeature.py* Allows one to plot a histogram, boxplot, or scatter plot of a bug or metadata in an abundance table.
 Will work on any row in a matrix.

-* *scriptManipulateTable.py* Allows one to do common functions on an abundance table including, summing, normalizing, filtering, stratifying tables.
+* *scriptManipulateTable.py* Allows one to perform common functions on an abundance table including, summing, normalizing, filtering, stratifying tables.

 * *scriptPcoa.py* Allows one to plot a principle covariance analysis (PCoA) plot of an abundance table.